Diggsey/lockless/README.md

 during setup, or when cloning handles to the data structures.

-This allocation-light design is the primary differentiator from other crates providing lock-free algorithms, and it means that none of the data structures provided here are unbounded.
+This allocation-light design is the primary differentiator from other crates providing lock-free algorithms, and it means that none of the containers provided here are unbounded.